Skip to Content

 • Role: Read-Only Administrator

-• Go to Security > API > Tokens and click Create Token to issue a token and store it securely.
+• Click the Create Token button to create an authentication token and store it securely.

 Configure Okta integration and synchronization in QueryPie